ruby/ruby/doc/ractor.md

 * Copy: use deep-copy (like dRuby)
 * Move: move membership
-  * Sender can not access to the moved object after moving the object.
+  * Sender can not access the moved object after moving the object.
   * Guarantee that at least only 1 Ractor can access the object.

 ### Thread-safety